-The elements for the tort of interference with business relations are as follows:
+The elements of the tort of interference with business relations are as follows:

 1. The existence of a valid contractual relationship or business expectancy;Scymanski v.
 Dufault, 80 Wn.2d 77, 82, 491 P.2d 1050 (Wash.
 1971) (internal citations omitted).